nadiamariduena/introduction-to-ar-fullcourse/tutorials.md

 #### BigBen exercise Web AR ✋

-- The link below is extremely easy if your already know a bit of blender (interesting for easy tshirts)
+- The link below is extremely easy if your already know a bit of blender (interesting for easy tshirts), you will also learn how to create a marker then print a qr code to use it so that the model can appear on it

 ##### [WebAR image tracking creation in 5 minutes without special skills (brand new way 2020)](https://youtu.be/2dERIze1bVo)